By Mark Samuel –

 Every organization will have the opportunity to use re-entry as a “do-over” for their culture to rise above the standards of the organization prior to the pandemic.
 Your old culture and paradigm was your A State.
 You have the opportunity to use this crisis as a launching pad for your new B STATE – your breakthrough state.
 You have the opportunity to lead based on Purpose and Desired Outcomes rather than outdated policies and procedures that keep you inflexible and stuck.
 You have the opportunity to be accountable for producing results rather than putting in unnecessary effort or time.
 You have the opportunity to turn communication from sharing information to making human connection.
 You have the opportunity to change your meetings from status updates to opportunities to solve meaningful challenges and achieving outcomes.
 And you have the opportunity to create a culture of caring, trust, and teamwork within and across functional teams.

-There are three steps to solidifying your culture upon re-entry:
+There are four steps to solidifying your culture upon re-entry:

 Step 1: What new habits do you want to inspire and reinforce upon re-entry?